 Turmeric is a 4,000-year-old Indian herb that has been researched for its ability to modulate the NF-kb switch, the master regulator that signals and turns the body’s inflammatory response on and off.
 This helps ensure that your inflammation kicks into gear when you need it, like when you’re injured, but doesn’t keep running when the threat is gone.

 According to the National Institutes of Health, “ginger extract and gingerol-enriched extract were each reported to exhibit analgesic and potent anti-inflammatory effects.”
-It’s very popular among people who suffer from rheumatoid arthritis and inflammatory conditions that affect the gut.
+It’s very popular among people who suffer from inflammatory conditions that affect the gut.

 Chronic inflammation in the etiology of disease across the life span — nature medicine

 Exercising muscle combats chronic inflammation on its own — ScienceDaily